tj-actions/auto-doc/README.md

 ### Synopsis

-Automatically generate documentation for your custom github action or reusable workflow.
+Automatically generate documentation for your custom GitHub action or reusable workflow.

     auto-doc [flags]